SAM-SPL 64 - Sample Splitter

 Note that the plugin uses the temporary space on the computer to save the original sample and its edited version(s) while it is running.
 This space is automatically cleaned up when the plugin closes.
 A copy is obviously saved with the state of the plugin itself so that it can be restored if you close/reopen the DAW.

-- After a sample is loaded (via "loading" or "sampling"), it is automatically split into a number of slices as specified by the number selected (top right of the window): from to slices.
+- After a sample is loaded (via "loading" or "sampling"), it is automatically split into a number of slices as specified by the number in the LCD window (top right of the device): smoothly from to slices.
+A non whole number of slices specifies that the last slice is smaller than the other ones.

-- You can change the number of slices at any time.
+- You can change the number of slices at any time by:

 - Each pad represents a slice.